google/codeworld/web/help/GuideUnit1.md

 !!! collapsible: `Multiple declarations of nametag`
     This message tells you that you defined the same word in two different ways.
-Sometimes this happens in human languages, and we call them homonyms -- for example, "duck" could mean an animal, or it could mean dodging a flying object!
-Your computer, though, can't deal with this each variable can only be defined once.
+Sometimes this happens in human languages and we call them homonyms -- for example, "duck" could mean an animal or it could mean dodging a flying object!
+Your computer can't deal with this though, each variable can only be defined once.

-    Take a look at this program.
+    Take a look at this program

     ~~~~~
     program = drawingOf(nametag)